arturocg96/arturocg96/README.md

 # Hi there! 👋 I'm Arturo Carrasco González

-I'm a Junior Full Stack Developer 💻 with a solid foundation in **Web Application Development** and **Cross-Platform Application Development**.
-Currently, I'm completing a **Master’s in Full Stack Development at UNIR** to deepen my technical expertise.
-With **1 year of experience in web development**, I’m passionate about creating efficient, user-focused solutions and always looking to expand my skill set.
+I am a Junior Full Stack Developer 💻 with a solid foundation in web and cross-platform application development, currently completing a Master’s in Full Stack Development at UNIR to deepen my technical knowledge.
+I stand out from other junior profiles thanks to my previous work experience in a different sector, where I led teams and strengthened my management and adaptability skills.
+With 1 year of experience in web development, I am deeply passionate about technology; I code and study every day to continuously improve.
+I align and adapt perfectly with both client and company objectives, ensuring quality in every project I’m involved in.

 ## ✨ Quick Facts About Me ✨
 - 🎓 Professional Certifications in **Web Application Development** and **Cross-Platform Application Development**